 You plunge your needle through the fabric from the top side, and the knot will hold the thread in place.
 You’ll then move to the place where your first stitch will be and come up from beneath to do your bottom stitch.
 You’ll notice that the thread has been held along the underside of the fabric, and as you start stitching, in the direction of the knot, your stitches will start securing that thread in place (technical term – couching).
 Once you’ve stitched a few stitches, you should be able to pull your knot gently upwards and snip it off, with the thread held in place by your new stitches.

-It sounds complicated, but it isn’t.
+It might seem like a complicated element of cross stitch for beginners, but if you can get used to it, you’ll be in great shape!
 Just remember that you want to stitch in the direction of the knot, so your initial knot placement is important.

 Again, if that don’t make no sense, then we’ve got a YouTube video for you!